An official website of the United States government

-Long-term disability (LTD) plans provide a monthly benefit to eligible employees who, because of a non-work-related illness or injury, are unable to work for an extended length of time.
+Long-term disability plans provide a monthly benefit to eligible employees who, because of a non-work-related illness or injury, are unable to work for an extended length of time.
 Benefits usually are paid as a fixed percentage of predisability earnings, up to a set limit.
-Most participants have a waiting period of 3 to 6 months, or until sick leave or STD benefits end, before LTD benefits begin.
-LTD benefits generally continue until retirement or a specified age, or for a period that varies with the employee’s age at the time of the disability.
+Most participants have a waiting period of 3 to 6 months, or until sick leave or short-term disability benefits end, before long-term disability benefits begin.
+Long-term disability benefits generally continue until retirement or a specified age, or for a period that varies with the employee's age at the time of the disability.

 Childcare assistance.
 This benefit provides either full or partial reimbursement for the cost of caring for an employee's children in a nursery or daycare center or by a babysitter.
 Care can be provided in facilities either on or off the employer's premises.

 Flexible workplace.
 This benefit permits workers to work an agreed-upon portion of their work schedule at home or at some other approved location, such as a regional work center.
 Such arrangements are especially compatible with work requiring the use of computers linking the home or work center to the central office.

 Wellness programs.
 These programs provide a structured plan, independent from health insurance, that offers employees two or more of the following benefits: smoking cessation programs, exercise or physical fitness programs, weight control programs, nutrition education, hypertension tests, periodic physical examinations, stress management programs, back-care courses, and lifestyle assessment tests.